 Without these endorsements, practitioners may not use the title acupuncturist.
 This does not, however, prevent them from performing acupuncture in their practice.
 Very commonly their training and supervised experiences are limited to a 2-day workshop in dry needling.

-It is imperative to ask if the person about to perform acupuncture on you is indeed an acupuncturist!
+It is imperative to ask if the provider about to perform acupuncture on you is indeed a certified acupuncturist!

 These practitioners have extensive knowledge of the human body from the perspective of their field.
 Their fields are able to treat a wide range of

-This also means that they have limited practical experience of needling.
+This also means that they have limited practical experience of acupuncture needling on patients.
 They have had little opportunity for supervision by an experienced acupuncturist to refine their skills.
 Acupuncture is also often used as an adjunct to their primary therapy.
 This limits their ability to get the hands-on experience that someone with daily acupuncture practice has.